 Service Definition Factors/Exceptions Examples Domestic and Related Services (MPP §30-757.11) Sweeping, vacuuming, and washing/waxing floors; washing kitchen counters and sinks; cleaning the bathroom; storing food and supplies; taking out garbage; dusting and picking up; cleaning oven and stove; cleaning and defrosting refrigerator; bringing in fuel for heating or cooking purposes from a fuel bin in the yard; miscellaneous domestic services (e.g., changing bed linen; changing light bulbs; and wheelchair cleaning and charging/recharging wheelchair batteries).
 Factors for consideration include, but not limited to: If the recipient has a separate bedroom and bathroom.
 If there are any rooms not being used by the recipient.
 If the recipient has physical or mental limitations that contribute to the recipient's need for assistance.
 Exceptions include, but not limited to: If the recipient has incontinence, frequent changes of bed linen may be necessary if the recipient does not have protective pads that protect linens.
 Extra changing of sheets should be assessed as Domestic Services but the washing of them is assessed as Laundry.
-Exception Documentation Examples: Exception Low: Home is very small (e.g., travel trailer).
-Exception High: Severe asthma so more dusting/vacuuming is necessary.

-• Exception High: Due to incontinence, extra sheet changes needed.
+Exception Locumentation Examples: Exception High: Severe asthma so more dusting/vacuuming is necessary.
+Exception High: Due to incontinence, extra sheet changes needed.